Blog

 The Challenges

-In what was the biggest ever product placement deal in the UK, Very.co.uk put over 100 products into the Celebrity Big Brother house.
+In what was then the biggest ever product placement deal in the UK, Very.co.uk put over 100 products into the Celebrity Big Brother house.
 Each 360 image had to have perfect clarity, so the product displayed beautifully, whether that was within a foot of the camera or 20 feet away.
 The interface needed to feel intuitive for the viewers to easily browse the shop, find products they liked, see information and ultimately click to buy at Very.co.uk.

 The Execution

-We worked with Very.co.uk’s visual merchandising team to dress the house ready for the the shoot.
+We worked with Very’s visual merchandising team to dress the house ready for the the shoot.
 Once the house was prepared, we shot each of the 9 areas within a few hours.
 Back in the studio, post production on the images commenced.
 Simultaneously, we worked with Channel 5 to create an immersive interface which beautifully showcased the products, was easily navigated and minimised the number of clicks it would take for a viewer to buy.
 The controls were kept simple.
 We used subtle yet fun pink tags to indicate to the audience which products could be viewed and purchased.
 The viewer could look around each area, see a product which they liked, click the tag to find out more and then just one click took them to the buying page at Very.co.uk.

 The Results

-The virtual tour was a key part of the link-up campaign, and helped to directly drive sales:
+The shoppable virtual tour was a key part of the link-up campaign, and helped to directly drive sales:

 • One product saw increased sales of 1038% (versus the week before) following the placement of the product in the task